-Let me guess – you’re not much of a web designer or developer and don’t wanna put in lots of time learning how to list a product in your e-shop catalogue or worse – spend a decent sum on a developer who will install and set up your online store for you?
+Let me guess – you’re not much of a web designer or developer and don’t wanna put in lots of time learning how to list a product in your e-shop catalog or worse – spend a decent sum on a developer who will install and set up your online store for you?
 Right?
-This conclusion comes from the fact that you’re interested in these two great shopping carts in the title, but not sure whether you should prefer Big Cartel to Shopify or vice versa.
+This conclusion comes from the fact that you’re interested in Big Cartel vs Shopify comparison, but not sure whether you should prefer Big Cartel to Shopify or vice versa.
 The choice isn’t the easiest one, but let’s dot all the I’s to make a decision.

 Introducing Big Cartel and Shopify

 Let’s start from the similarities between these platforms.
-Both Big Cartel and Shopify are hosted carts, which means you don’t have to worry about the hosting, security, downtime and stuff.
+Both platforms from Big Cartel vs Shopify are hosted carts, which means you don’t have to worry about the hosting, security, downtime and stuff.
 There’s also no software to download – you just need a browser to access your store front-and backend.

-there are differences between these carts in their target audience.
+There are differences in Big Cartel vs Shopify in their target audience.
 Big Cartel is a shopping cart for artists, as they put it.
 It is mainly for small stores with 300 products maximum.
-Shopify orientates at small and medium businesses, but big enterprises can use it successfully as well since there’s no limit for the number of products in the catalogue.
+Shopify orientates at small and medium businesses, but big enterprises can use it successfully as well since there’s no limit for the number of products in the catalog.

 How Much They Cost and What You Get for the Money?

-Big Cartel offers a free plan with 5 products limit and very basic features and 3 paid plans, the most expensive one being $29.99 and 300 products limit.
-All of them provide inventory tracking, discount coupon codes, ability to customize the store and use your own domain name.
-This platform offers only credit/debit card and PayPal as payment methods.
+Big Cartel offers a free plan with 5 product limit and very basic features and 3 paid plans, the most expensive one being $29.99 and 300 product limit.
+All of them provide inventory tracking, discount coupon codes, the ability to customize the store and use your own domain name.
+This platform offers only credit/debit cards and PayPal as payment methods.
 You will also be able to sell your products on Facebook.

-Shopify’s cheapest plan starts at $14, with 25 products limit - with all the other plans you can sell unlimited number of products, get 24/7 support, have custom URL, discount codes etc. Shopify also charges transaction fees, which get smaller as the price of the plan grows.
-As to payment gateways, they’re multiple – including PayPal, Authorize.net etc. You will also be provided Facebook and Ebay integration for better online presence.
-Shopify offers powerful marketing tools like discount coupons, gift cards, social media integration, great SEO features, mobile ready solution and much more.
-Another great advantage – Shopify is its own CMS, so that you could build a website around your store and get one more powerful channel to attract customers.
+Shopify’s cheapest plan starts at $14, with 25 products limit - with all the other plans you can sell an unlimited number of products, get 24/7 support, have custom URL, discount codes, etc. Shopify also charges transaction fees, which get smaller as the price of the plan grows.
+As to payment gateways, they’re multiple – including PayPal, Authorize.net, etc. You will also be provided with Facebook and eBay integration for a better online presence.
+Shopify offers powerful marketing tools like discount coupons, gift cards, social media integration, great SEO features, mobile-ready solution and much more.
+Another great advantage – Shopify is its own CMS so that you could build a website around your store and get one more powerful channel to attract customers.